-Behind the Beans: Investing in Cutting Edge Research By Tom Fontana, Director of Research and Education, Ohio Soybean Council or almost 18 years, it has been my honor to be the project manager for the checkofffunded plant research with the Ohio Soybean Council (OSC).
+Behind the Beans: Investing in Cutting Edge Research By Tom Fontana, Director of Research and Education, Ohio Soybean Council or almost 18 years, it has been • my honor to be the project manager for the checkofffunded plant research with the Ohio Soybean Council (OSC).
 During my time, the number of plant research projects that have been funded on an annual basis has grown considerably.
 In any given year the total of the various plant research projects approved by the OSC volunteer farmer board will range from \$750,000 to \$1,250,000, depending on the budget available and the number of worthy project proposals submitted.
-Most of the projects approved by the OSC board are with researchers at The Ohio State University, as it is the major land grant institution in Ohio.
+OHIO SOYBEAN Most of the projects approved by the OSC board are with researchers at The Ohio State University, as it is the major land grant institution in Ohio.
 The university has an excellent team of basic and applied researchers working on soybean-related projects that are important to Ohio soybean farmers.
 These researchers represent a variety of disciplines important to the long-term prosperity of the soybean industry including agronomy, plant pathology, plant breeding, entomology, soil health, water quality, precision technology, data management and extension education.
-OSC, in conjunction with Ohio State, worked to establish The Center for Sovbean Research at the university to encourage collaboration of researchers across these disciplines to work together on important issues facing soybean growers in a costeffective and efficient manner.
+OSC, in conjunction with Ohio State, worked to establish The Center for Soybean Research at the university to encourage collaboration of researchers across these disciplines to work together on important issues facing soybean growers in a costeffective and efficient manner.
 On a more regional and national scale, OSC sponsors research in several ways.
 We are a member of the North Central Soybean Research Program (NCSRP) along with twelve other states.
 NCSRP is recognized as a leader in multi-state collaborative research and outreach efforts to support soybean farmers and drive the industry forward.
-NCSRPfunded programs and projects are not redundant with current state-(Qualified State Soybean Boards) or nationally- (United Soybean Board) funded programs but complement and extend state or nationally funded projects when addressing the common interests and needs of North Central region soybean growers.
+NSCRPfunded programs and projects are not redundant with current state-(Qualified State Soybean Boards) or nationally- (United Soybean Board) funded programs but complement and extend state or nationally funded projects when addressing the common interests and needs of North Central region soybean growers.
 An example of national cooperation is the Science for Success group which consists of state soybean extension specialists.
-This group's mission is to better coordinate and collaborate among research partners to execute nationally replicated research trials across seventeen states and help deliver best management practices from this research to growers. • Some specific areas of research funded by Ohio soybean farmers over the years include the following: - Research on soybean diseases such as Phytophthora, Sudden Death Syndrome, frogeye leaf spot, charcoal rot, white mold and others to identify genes for resistance and best field management practices - In-field trials to determine best practices on seeding rate, fungicide and fertilizer use, biological seed treatments, row spacing, cover crops, early planting and preserving water quality - Monitoring for insect problems in Ohio and providing best practices and educational materials for their identification and control - Development of new varieties of soybeans for specialty - premium markets and identifying soybean resistance genes to control disease and pests - Developing precision agriculture systems to help soybean farmers to identify and control diseases, weed pressure, insect infestation and defoliation in their fields - Developing new economical soil tests that provide more information to farmers and researching the effect that bacteria, fungi, microbes and nematodes have on soil health - Monitoring Soybean Cyst Nematode (SCN) populations in Ohio, providing free SCN testing, researching best practices for control of SCN and educating farmers on these methods 28-Ohio Sovbean News January-February 2023 Ohio Sovbean News-29 January-February 2023
+This group's mission is to better coordinate and collaborate among research partners to execute nationally replicated research trials across seventeen states and help deliver best management practices from this research to growers. \blacklozenge Some specific areas of research funded by Ohio soybean farmers over the years include the following: Research on soybean diseases such as Phytophtora, Sudden Death Syndrome, frogeye leaf spot, charcoal rot, white mold and others to identify genes for resistance and best field management practices In-field trials to determine best practices on seeding rate, fungicide and fertilizer use, biological seed treatments, row spacing, cover crops, early planting and preserving water quality Monitoring for insect problems in Ohio and providing best practices and educational materials for their identification and control Development of new varieties of soybeans for specialty premium markets and identifying soybean resistance genes to control disease and pests Developing precision agriculture systems to help soybean farmers to identify and control diseases, weed pressure, insect infestation and defoliation in their fields Developing new economical soil tests that provide more information to farmers and researching the effect that bacteria, fungi, microbes and nematodes have on soil health Monitoring Soybean Cyst Nematode (SCN) populations in Ohio, providing free SCN testing, researching best practices for control of SCN and educating farmers on these methods "Through the Soybean Council and as an Ohio soybean farmer, I am proud that we're helping feed the world." -CINDY LAYMAN, SOYBEAN GROWER KENTON, OH HEREINOHIO, WEGROW POSSIBILITIES.